Molecular Fingerprints Are Strong Models for Peptide Function Prediction: Methods

 ECFP typically uses circular subgraphs of radius 2 (see Figure \ref{fig:ecfp-iterations}).
 It starts with the atom itself, creating a numerical identifier based on atomic number, number of heavy neighbors, valence, and a few other simple features (see \cite{ECFP} for a complete list).
 Then, it iteratively increases the radius, incorporating neighbors by combining their identifiers, up to a given maximal radius.
 This results in the final subgraph identifier for each atom.
 Such a procedure, known as the Morgan algorithm, closely resembles the operation of message passing in GNNs, as both are rooted in the Weisfeiler-Lehman isomorphism test.
 Topological Torsion \cite{topological_torsion}, designed to model short-range molecular interactions, encodes linear paths of length 4, combining the identifiers of these consecutive atoms.
 RDKit fingerprint \cite{rdkit_fp} uses all subgraphs of size up to 7 bonds, which can be nonlinear and include cycles (e.g. rings).
-The major difference between TT and RDKit is that the former uses only linear paths, while the RDKit fingerprint also encodes small cyclic structures (e.g. benzene rings).
+The major difference between TT and RDKit is that the former uses only linear paths, while the RDKit fingerprint also encodes small cyclic structures.

 The shapes of subgraphs extracted by ECFP with radius 2 are roughly equivalent to those of a shallow 2-layer GNN \cite{GNNs_as_continous_fingerprints}.
 However, fingerprints do not learn task-specific weights like GNNs, instead performing domain-specific, deterministic feature extraction.
-This naturally reduces their risk of overfitting and increases the robustness of the learned feature space \cite{fingerprints_vs_gnns,molecular_property_predictions_gnn_limitations}.
-It also results in lower capacity of fingerprint-based models, which is beneficial in small, noisy datasets typical in chemo- and bioinformatics.
+This naturally reduces their risk of overfitting and increases the robustness of the learned feature space \cite{fingerprints_vs_gnns,molecular_property_predictions_gnn_limitations}, particularly beneficial in small, noisy datasets typical in chemo- and bioinformatics.

 We focus on the three aforementioned fingerprints, as they are strictly local, very short-range descriptors.
 Therefore, a good performance of models based on their features can be attributed only to the importance of the short-range relations, rather than to long-range dependencies, since they are inherently incapable of capturing them.
 This locality makes them notably fast to compute \cite{scikit_fingerprints} and scalable to larger molecules like peptides, e.g. ECFP scales linearly with the number of atoms.
 Because peptides are relatively linear structures, path-based TT and RDKit fingerprints also scale well.
 Those three fingerprints have also shown remarkable performance in ligand-based virtual screening \cite{virtual_screening}.